National frameworks to address hate crime in Armenia

 Armenia implemented ODIHR's programmes on Prosecutors and Hate Crime Training (PAHCT) and Training Against Hate Crime for Law Enforcement (TAHCLE) in 2021 and 2022, respectively.

-Topics related to addressing hate crime and discrimination are included in the subject descriptions and thematic plans of the undergraduate, middle (secondary) professional education and training courses for police officers provided by the Faculty of Law of the Academy of the Police Educational Complex (Ministry of Internal Affairs).
+Topics related to addressing hate crime and discrimination are included in the course descriptions and thematic plans of the undergraduate, middle (secondary) professional education and training courses for police officers provided by the Faculty of Law of the Academy of the Police Educational Complex (Ministry of Internal Affairs).
 The Police Educational Complex is responsible for developing and conducting mandatory training courses related to addressing hate crime.
-The training courses include guidance on identifying discrimination, dealing with the victims of hate crime, and the relevant procedures of international law and domestic legislation.
+The training courses include guidance on identifying discrimination, supporting victims of hate crime, and understanding the relevant procedures of international and domestic law.
 Hate crimes are also covered during in-service training courses for police officers in Armenia.

-Police officers of the Ministry of Internal affairs of Armenia regularly participate in online and remote conferences, work meetings, and training courses to learn about international best practices and standards in the field of combating hate crimes and protecting human rights.
+Police officers from the Ministry of Internal Affairs of Armenia regularly participate in online conferences, work meetings, and training courses to learn about international best practices and standards in the field of combating hate crimes and protecting human rights.